plutomi/plutomi/README.md

 | feat:  | Added a new feature or enhancement                                          |
 | fix:   | Squashed some bugs!                                                         |
 | chore: | Maintenance, tests, refactoring, etc. If it doesn't fit above, it goes here |

+Example: `fix: Removed the double modals popping up on login`

 ---